finkelshtein/SunflowersWales/content/events/Swimming Party/index.md

   focal_point: 'top'
 share: false
 authors: [oksana]
+tags:
+    - family
+cover:
+  image: featured.jpg
 ---

 💦 It’s always a challenge to run two children’s events in one day!

 <!--more-->

-In the afternoon, we had our traditional — yet always new — swimming party at <a href="https://www.facebook.com/PenlanLC" target="_blank">Penlan Leisure Centre</a>.
+In the afternoon, we had our traditional — yet always new — swimming party at <a href="https://www.facebook.com/PenlanLC" target="_blank" rel="noopener noreferrer">Penlan Leisure Centre</a>.
 It’s just one hour, but an hour full of laughter, children’s energy, and positive emotions! 🏊‍♀️💙

 We truly love these events and are already planning to repeat them in the future.

-Many thanks to <a href="https://www.facebook.com/swanseacitycouncil" target="_blank">Swansea City Council</a> for their financial support through the COAST grant. 🙏
+Many thanks to <a href="https://www.facebook.com/swanseacitycouncil" target="_blank" rel="noopener noreferrer">Swansea City Council</a> for their financial support through the COAST grant. 🙏

 <div style="display: flex; justify-content: center; align-items: center; width: 100%;">